Explore La Sal Mountains: drive, hike, and discover dinosaur tracks with our self-guided audio tour. Book now for a year-long adventure!

 -

-Ken’s Lake - Coming up is the turn for Ken’s Lake and Faux Falls.
-But what is a faux waterfall?
-Can a waterfall be fake?
-Faux Falls is real, created by humans diverting water from the nearby lake.
-It’s definitely worth seeing!
-There’s also a swimming hole at the waterfall’s base, though it’s only three feet deep, more like a wading pool.
+Ken’s Lake - Coming up in a moment is the turn for Ken’s Lake and Faux Falls.
+But hold on, what is a faux waterfall?
+Can a waterfall even be fake?
+In actuality, Faux Falls is real; it’s just made by humans who have diverted water from the nearby lake.
+But it’s still definitely worth seeing!
+There’s also a swimming hole at the base of the waterfall, though it’s only three feet deep, so it’s a bit more like a wading pool.

 - Easy-to-use app: download Action’s Tour Guide App onto your phone